This post may contain affiliate links. Please read our disclosure policy.

 Use a stand mixer if you can

-Here's the deal: If your oil isn't hot enough, your gluten free fried donuts will absorb oil as they cook, resulting pale, greasy lumps.
-If your oil is too hot, the outsides of your doughnuts will darken and possibly burn before the center is done.
+If you're frying in a pot of oil, you definitely want to use a candy thermometer to ensure your oil reaches 350ยฐF.
+If your oil is too cold, your gluten free fried donuts will absorb oil as they cook, resulting pale, greasy lumps.
+If your oil is way too hot, the outsides of your doughnuts will darken and possibly burn before the center is done cooking.
+Your donuts should bubble vigorously and begin to fry as soon as you place them in the oil.

 I've made these donuts dairy free quite easily by replacing the unsalted butter with virgin coconut oil and using unsweetened almond or coconut milk (in the carton).
 Those substitutions work perfectly well.